 If you think Byte might be a good fit for your needs, check out our comprehensive review for a closer look at their service offerings, customer reviews, and a whole lot more.

 Keep in mind, though, that the only way to get a truly accurate cost for your braces in Idaho is by visiting your orthodontist.
-You should also remember that, although braces might seem expensive, there are ways to make them more affordable, like financing, discounts, and insurance.
+Although braces might seem expensive, there are ways to make them more affordable, like financing, discounts, and insurance.
 In the end, if you decide that they’re simply not right for you, there are plenty of other options available.
 No matter which route you take, your destination is the same: a brand new, photo-ready smile.